 Discussion and conclusion:

 Revised in parallel session to TD S2-172313.
 Noted in parallel session.
+Withdrawn (not provided).

 TD S2-172190 23.682 CR0298 (Rel-15, 'A'): Addition of Maximum UE Availability Time.
 (Source: Nokia, Alcatel-Lucent Shanghai Bell, Convida Wireless).
 Abstract: Rel-15 mirror CR: Summary of change: Maximum UE Availability Time parameter is added to the Monitoring Event Report for UE Reachability.
 Editorial update to correct the spelling of ECM-CONNECTED state name in clause 5.6.1.4 and 5.13.3.